-The Pew Research Center’s Global Attitudes Project conducts public opinion surveys around the world on a broad array of subjects ranging from people’s assessments of their own lives to their views about the current state of the world and important issues of the day.
-Nearly 400,000 interviews in 63 countries have been conducted as part of the project’s work.
+Pew Research Center conducts public opinion surveys around the world on a broad array of subjects ranging from people’s assessments of their own lives to their views about the current state of the world and important issues of the day.
+Nearly 400,000 interviews in 63 countries have been conducted as part of the Global Attitude’s work.

 Among Wealthy Nations

 U.S. Stands Alone In Its Embrace of Religion